PhantomGamers/shco-wsf/README.md

  Widescreen fix for Sherlock Holmes Chapter One

-Removes in-game black bars and increases FOV to compensate.
+Removes in-engine black bars and increases FOV to compensate.
-Does **NOT** remove black bars in cutscenes.
-[Rose's patcher for The Sinking City](https://community.pcgamingwiki.com/files/file/1329-the-sinking-city-ultrawide-and-multimonitor-mod/) can remove the black bars in cutscenes!
+FOV in in-engine cutscenes and dialogue is still vert-

-[Rose also has a trainer that fixes everything](https://github.com/RoseTheFlower/SherlockHolmesCOUltrawide) if you don't mind having to launch it each time you play the game!
+[Rose also has a trainer that fixes everything including FOV in in-engine cutscenes](https://github.com/RoseTheFlower/SherlockHolmesCOUltrawide) if you don't mind having to launch it each time you play the game!

 ## Table of Contents